-Congratulation to all postgraduate students from the Department of Human Biology who graduated in 2017 and best wishes for the adventures ahead.
+Congratulation to all postgraduate students from the Department of Human Biology who graduated in December 2019 and the best wishes for their future.